 What does that mean for you?
 Two things immediately come to mind:

 Empathy – You might find this strange point to make, but empathy falls into the broader category of accessibility.
 If we as developers, without much extra effort, can make our code accessible to non-English users then why not do it?
 What’s the downside?

 Capitalism – If you’re selling plugins or themes as part of your income stream, do you really want to exclude the majority of your potential market right out of the gate?
 I think not.
-(And that’s why I’m throwing in a shameless plug here for my theme Utility Pro, a child theme for Genesis Framework).

 Here are a few plugins designed to help with translation issues: